LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

     ]
 ```

+These base urls are not checked when using cloud object store and bulk-import.

 The `fhirServer/bulkdata/maxInputPerRequest` is used to configure a maximum number of inputs supported by the instance.
+The default number is 5.

+Note: When `$import` is executed, the data must include a specified `Resource.id`, if not specified, the data is logged as being in Error.

 Following is the beautified response of sample polling location request after the export is finished: